c24b/crawax/README.rst

 (explained `here <http://serverfault.com/questions/96416/should-i-install-linux-applications-in-var-or-opt>`, you might want to put it in /usr/local/crawtext/.

+Please feel free to ask, comment and modify this code for your puropose.
+I will be happy to answer and post resolution here
 -----------------

 Next developpement steps
 -----------------
 + Store not pertinent url into logs and filter crawl to ignore non pertinent url
 + Export option in command line
-+ SH Script to CRONJOBS
++ SH Script to automate crawl as specific date
 + Extended options for query NOT + regex!!!!
 + Multithreading